Menu

 After you complete your registration, you will receive a confirmation email with additional event details and start location.

 There is limited space, so please register early.
-Although this hike is FREE for Premium Members, you do need to register.
+Although this ride is FREE for Premium Members, you do need to register.
+After you complete your registration, you will receive a confirmation email with additional event details and start location.

 • 12:00 PM